The Lego Group: Gender equality and human rights

 In January 2014, a handwritten letter to Lego from a seven-year-old American girl, Charlotte Benjamin, received widespread attention in the media.
 In it, the young author complained that there were "more Lego boy people and barely any Lego girls" and observed that "all the girls did was sit at home, go to the beach, and shop, and they had no jobs, but the boys went on adventures, worked, saved people … even swam with sharks".

 In June 2014, it was announced that Lego would be launching a new "Research Institute" collection featuring female scientists including a female chemist, palaeontologist, and astronomer.
 The science-themed project was selected as the latest Lego Ideas winner and was submitted by Ellen Kooijman, a geochemist in Stockholm.
 Lego denied claims that the set was introduced to placate criticism of the company by activists, pointing to its Lego Ideas origins.
 The Research Institute range sold out within a week of its online release in August 2014.
 The BBC's Tom de Castella reported that Kooijman was pleased with the set's final design, despite the addition of face makeup to her original proposal, and that Becky Francis, professor of education and social justice at King's College London, who had been "very, very disappointed" by Lego Friends, is a fan.

-In June 2021, Lego released a set entitled "Everyone Is Awesome" to celebrate and recognize the LGBTQ+ community.
-The set includes over 300 pieces and has 11 monochrome minifigures in the colours of the Rainbow flag.
+In June 2021, Lego released a set entitled "Everyone Is Awesome" to celebrate and recognize the LGBTQ+ community, including pieces in the colours of the Rainbow flag.

-In October 2021, Lego Group launched a campaign named "Ready for Girls" as part of its celebration of the UN's International Day of the Girl.
-The company also announced its plan to remove gender stereotypes from the toy(s) following a review of a study commissioned by the Geena Davis Institute on Gender in Media.
+In October 2021, Lego Group launched a campaign called "Ready for Girls" as part of its celebration of the UN's International Day of the Girl.
+The company also announced its plan to remove gender stereotypes from the toys following a review of a study commissioned by the Geena Davis Institute on Gender in Media.

 On 3 March 2022, during the 2022 Russian invasion of Ukraine, the Lego Foundation stated it would donate approximately US$16.5 million to organizations including UNICEF, Save the Children, and the Danish Red Cross for emergency relief efforts.

 In April 2022, The Lego Foundation announced the launch of the company's $20 million play-based learning initiative.
-The grant programme launched as part of Autism Acceptance Month, is in support of innovative play-based learning for developmentally challenged children and turn, will award funding to 25 enterprises in support of innovative learning for autistic children and children with ADHD.
+The grant programme, launched as part of Autism Acceptance Month, is in support of innovative play-based learning for developmentally challenged children and, in turn, will award funding to 25 enterprises in support of innovative learning for autistic children and children with ADHD.

 In June 2025, The Lego Group launched the "She Built That" campaign.
-A song named after the campaign based on "It's Like That" by RUN DMC was released.
+A song named after the campaign based on "It's Like That" by Run-DMC was released.

 In November 2025, The Lego Group signed a multi-year partnership with F1 Academy, a female-only Formula 4–level single-seater racing championship founded by the Formula One Group.
-As part of the partnership, The Lego Group will support Dutch driver Esmee Kosterman from 2026 with a Lego-liveried car.
+As part of the partnership, The Lego Group will support Dutch driver Esmee Kosterman from the 2026 F1 Academy season with a Lego-liveried car.